 You may have heard the old adage: you are what you eat?

-It is indisputable that are physical bodies are fashioned from the foods we've eaten since we were a tiny cell in the womb.
-But it is also true that the biochemistry that controls our thoughts and emotions are greatly impacted by food.
+While it's indisputable that our physical bodies are fashioned from the foods we've eaten since we were a tiny cell in the womb, did you know it's also true that your food is affecting your thoughts and emotions?

 This goes beyond foods' color, superficial taste, and texture.
 I am speaking of its energetic qualities.

 According to Ayurvedic wisdom from India, as well as Traditional Chinese Medicine, all matter contains energetic qualities that we cannot see, but we can experience.